mattwatsoncodes/secure-blocks-for-gutenberg/readme.txt

 - Display content to users within certain user roles
 - Display alternative content to users not in those user roles

-If you are using this plugin in your project [I would love to hear about it](mailto:matt@mwatson.co.uk).

 == Installation ==

 1. Backup your WordPress install